vruusmann/blog/_posts/2019-06-19-sklearn_gbdt_lr_ensemble.md

 sklearn2pmml(pipeline, "RF+LR.pmml")
 ```

-The [XGBoost](https://github.com/dmlc/xgboost) plugin library provides an `xgboost.XGBClassifier` class, which can be used as a drop-in replacement for Scikit-Learn classifier classes:
+The [XGBoost](https://github.com/dmlc/xgboost) plugin library provides an `xgboost.XGBClassifier` model, which can be used as a drop-in replacement for Scikit-Learn classifier classes:

 ``` python
 from xgboost import XGBClassifier